-We last searched for evidence: 15 July 2016.
+We last searched for evidence: 26 December 2019.

-The review included 13 studies with 512 adults and children with cystic fibrosis; in all of them treatment lasted for four weeks.
-Studies compared different formulations of pancreatic enzyme supplements, so we could not combine many of the results.
-Also the design of 12 of the studies meant that those taking part received both types of supplement for four weeks each, although the order in which they received them was chosen at random.
-This also made it difficult to analyse the results.
-Most of the studies were old; the most recent was from 2015, but the oldest was from 1986.
+We assessed 14 trials (641 adults and children with CF); 13 trials gave treatment for four weeks and one for seven weeks.
+Trials compared different formulations of PERT, some were treated to delay the release of the medication until they passed from the stomach into the intestine, while others were not.
+In 12 trials participants took both types of supplement for four weeks each, although the order in which they took them was random.
+These factors made it difficult to analyse trial results.
+Most of the trials were old; the most recent was from 2017, but the oldest was from 1986.

 Quality of the evidence

 There is limited evidence of benefit from enteric-coated microspheres when compared to non-enteric coated pancreatic enzyme preparations up to one month.
-In the only comparison where we could combine any data, the fact that these were cross-over studies is likely to underestimate the level of inconsistency between the results of the studies due to over-inflation of confidence intervals from the individual studies.There is no evidence on the long-term effectiveness and risks associated with pancreatic enzyme replacement therapy.
+In the only comparison where we could combine any data, the fact that these were cross-over trials is likely to underestimate the level of inconsistency between the results of the trials due to over-inflation of CIs from the individual trials.There is no evidence on the long-term effectiveness and risks associated with PERT.
 There is also no evidence on the relative dosages of enzymes needed for people with different levels of severity of pancreatic insufficiency, optimum time to start treatment and variations based on differences in meals and meal sizes.
-There is a need for a properly designed study that can answer these questions.
+There is a need for a properly designed trial that can answer these questions.

-To evaluate the efficacy and safety of pancreatic enzyme replacement therapy in children and adults with cystic fibrosis and to compare the efficacy and safety of different formulations of this therapy and their appropriateness in different age groups.
-Also, to compare the effects of pancreatic enzyme replacement therapy in cystic fibrosis according to different diagnostic subgroups (e.g. different ages at introduction of therapy and different categories of pancreatic function).
+To evaluate the efficacy and safety of PERT in children and adults with CF and to compare the efficacy and safety of different formulations of PERT and their appropriateness in different age groups.
+Also, to compare the effects of PERT in CF according to different diagnostic subgroups (e.g. different ages at introduction of therapy and different categories of pancreatic function).

 We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group Trials Register comprising references identified from comprehensive electronic database searches and handsearches of relevant journals and abstract books of conference proceedings.
-Most recent search: 15 July 2016.
+Most recent search: 07 November 2019.

 We also searched an ongoing trials website and the websites of the pharmaceutical companies who manufacture pancreatic enzyme replacements for any additional trials.
-Most recent search: 22 July 2016.
+Most recent search: 26 December 2019.

-Randomised and quasi-randomised controlled trials in people of any age, with cystic fibrosis and receiving pancreatic enzyme replacement therapy, at any dosage and in any formulation, for a period of not less than four weeks, compared to placebo or other pancreatic enzyme replacement therapy preparations.
+Randomised and quasi-randomised controlled trials in people of any age, with CF and receiving PERT, at any dosage and in any formulation, for a period of not less than four weeks, compared to placebo or other PERT preparations.